alx9r/ToolFoundations/README.md

 ````
 ### Pipeline Unrolling

 [The rules that PowerShell uses to decide whether to unroll a collection](https://stackoverflow.com/q/28702588/1404637) in the pipeline [are arcane](https://stackoverflow.com/questions/28702588/in-what-conditions-does-powershell-unroll-items-in-the-pipeline#comment45704300_28707054).
 Occasionally it is important to ensure that a collection is not unrolled in the PowerShell pipeline.
 This requires selectively wrapping the collection in a sacrificial wrapper.
 The tough part is knowing when, in general, to add a sacrificial wrapper.
-That requires some trial-and-error- to get right.
-That trial-and-error [has been done](https://stackoverflow.com/a/28707054/1404637) and the logic that selectively wraps a collection at just the right times is contained in [`Out-Collection`](./Functions/collection.ps1).
-The result is the `Out-Collection` reliably transmits collections through the PowerShell pipeline without loop unrolling
+That requires some trial-and-error to get right.
+That trial-and-error [has already been done](https://stackoverflow.com/a/28707054/1404637) and the logic that selectively wraps a collection at just the right times is contained in the [`Out-Collection` Cmdlet](./Functions/collection.ps1).  `Out-Collection` reliably transmits collections through the PowerShell pipeline without loop unrolling

 ### Better Behaved Common Cmdlets